Civil rights and the press

 Large northern cities had at least one African American newspaper by 1860.
 These included the National Era of Washington DC, the Christian Recorder of Philadelphia and the Angl0-African of New York.

-As war broke out, one of the largest controversies involved the use of Black troops to fight Southern armies.
+As the Civil War broke out, one of the largest controversies involved the use of Black troops to fight Southern armies.
 Although Blacks would not be allowed to join the army for several years, the Christian Recorder asked whether Black soldiers should risk their lives or liberty, given that the Supreme Court had recently held (in the 1857 Dred Scott decision) that African Americans were not citizens, even if they were technically free.
 On the other hand, the Anglo-African endorsed the idea in an editorial headlined “The Reserve Guard:”

 Colored men whose fingers tingle to pull the trigger, or clutch the knife aimed at the slaveholders in arms, will not have to wait much longer.
 Whether the fools attack Washington and succeed or whether they attempt Maryland and fail, there is equal need for calling out the nation’s ‘Reserve Guard.’

 Another controversy involved the consequences of emancipation.
-There were fears that formerly enslaved would “overrun the entire North as the frogs did the Egyptians in the days of Moses,” and that if emancipated “they will refuse to work, and will engage in robbery and murder.”(McGruder 2014).
+There were fears that formerly enslaved would “overrun the entire North as the frogs did the Egyptians in the days of Moses,” and that if emancipated “they will refuse to work and will engage in robbery and murder”(McGruder 2014).
 However, using data from the British experience abolishing slavery in the Caribbean in 1830, the Christian Recorder in a Jan.
 4, 1862 article showed that none of these fears were realistic.
 The newspaper concluded that emancipation was in the national interest, “for it will not only crush rebellion, but increase our prosperity, decrease crime in our midst, and prevent insurrections with their fearful horrors.”
 These controversies became moot, of course, with the Emancipation Proclamation (Jan.
 1, 1863) and the creation regiments of “Colored Troops” in the Union Army (May 22, 1863).

 As the Union Army began sending regiments of black soldiers into battle, one black journalist, Thomas Morris Chester, became a correspondent for the Philadelphia Press.
 He followed regiments of black soldiers into battle, sharing their triumphs and hardships, and always portraying their efforts as heroic — even when they were working as laborers.